jidongbsu/cs452-thread-safe-library/README.md

 You will be modifying *ThreadsafeBoundedList.c*, which is located in the wrapper-library subfolder.
 You should not modify the *ThreadsafeBoundedList.h* file in the same folder.

-A testing program, which is the solution to a producer-consumer problem, is provided in the starter code, called *pc.c*.
+A testing program, which is the solution to the producer-consumer problem, is provided in the starter code, called *pc.c*.
 You should not modify *pc.c*.
 To run this testing program, you just type *make* and run:

 ```console
 (base) [jidongxiao@onyx thread-safe-library]$ ./pc